clvx/personal/content/about/_index.md

 > I like to develop like my code is local, my infra is self-hosted, and my systems fast enough to keep up with ideas.
+>
+> When something breaks, I want to understand why.
+>
+> When something works, I want to know how to make it simpler.

 ### Development Skills